PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 pd publish action.js
 ```

-The CLI will update the component with the key `action_demo` in your account.
+The CLI will update the component in your account with the key `action_demo`.
 You should see something like this:

 ```
 sc_k3ia53  Action Demo                            0.0.4    just now             action_demo
 ```

-Follow the steps in the previous example to update the action in your workflow (you may need to save your workflow after refreshing the action).
+Follow the steps in the earlier example to update the action in your workflow (you may need to save your workflow after refreshing the action).
 You should now see a prompt to connect your Github account to the step:
 ![image-20210411114410883](https://res.cloudinary.com/pipedreamin/image/upload/v1618550730/docs/components/image-20210411114410883_cngxm4.png)

 Select an existing account or connect a new one, and then deploy your workflow and click **RUN NOW**.
 You should see the results returned by the action: